-New Hampshire railroads featured classic New England operations with rolling green hills and farmland.
-At one time the Granite State featured such fabled Northeastern railroads as the Maine Central and Boston & Maine although that is no longer the case today.
+New Hampshire features classic New England operations with rolling green hills and farmland.
+At one time the Granite State was home to such fabled Northeastern railroads as the Maine Central and Boston & Maine although that is no longer the case today.
 Currently, New Hampshire railroads include no Class Is, one regional (Class II), and a small handful of shortlines).
 Additionally, the state has never held a large amount of trackage, just over 1,000 miles during the industry's peak years.
 While today, the state may only operate a few hundred miles of track it continues to offer some spectacular views of New Englandrailroads at their finest.
-Please be aware that throughout the article below are included links to other pages here at the site, which relate to New Hampshire railroads.
+Please be aware that throughout the article below are included links to other pages here at the site, which relate to New Hampshire.
 They are included here simply for your enjoyment and interest.

 Following the creation of the Nashua & Lowell, New Hampshire would find a handful of New England's best remembered railroads operating lines across its borders.
 These included:

 The Boston & Maine became New Hampshire's largest provider of rail service, operating all through the state from Berlin in the north to Dover and Portsmouth along the coast.
 Virtually all of the state's largest and most significant towns and cities were served by the B&M. Today the B&M is still officially on the books (the oldest railroad still on paper in North America), although it survives now mostly in name only and it is unlikely the railroad will ever be spun off from the Pan Am system, which has a significant presence in New Hampshire today.
 Of course, the B&M has not been an independently operated entity long before it was handed over to Pan Am.
 In 1983 the railroad was purchased by the Guilford Transportation Industries owned by Timothy Mellon and remained so until Guilford became Pan Am Railways in early 2006.